-1 Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
-(See Note 2)
+1 Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order (see Note 2) including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (See Note 3)

-- 2 Children previously in state care outside of England.
-This refers to children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted. (see Note 3) - 3 Children who have exceptional medical or social needs that make it essential that their child attends Humshaugh First School rather than any other.
+2 Children who have exceptional medical or social needs that make it essential that their child attends Humshaugh First School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
+(See Note 4)

-(See Note 3) - 4 Children with a normal home address (See Note 4) in or around Humshaugh and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 5 Children with a normal home address in Humshaugh. - 6 Children with a normal home address outside Humshaugh and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
+3 Children with a normal home address (See Note 4) in Humshaugh and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.

+4 Children with a normal home address in Humshaugh.

+5 Children with a normal home address outside Humshaugh and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.

-7 Other children.
+6 Other children.